PietroTy/Crappybird/CrappyBird/README.md

  Flappy Bird using Raylib in C, idealized by Rodrigo Garcia.

 # Autor
- Pietro Turci
+ Pietro Turci (PietroTy).

-# Github
+# Play
- PietroTy
+ Open the .exe archive.